 I’m Nicola Humphreys.
-I’m a writer, but like most, have another job that pays the bills.
-Fortunately, I can do this job from my home office, so since March 2020, that’s where I’ve been, watching the world change forever.
-I can count on one hand how many times I’ve been to a shop (spoiler – a pharmacy and the post office) and I did develop quite the Amazon addiction at the beginning of the first lockdown.
-My biggest trip out was to get my AZ jab.
+I’m a short fiction writer and poet, but like most people who don’t have a private income, I have another job that pays the bills.
+Fortunately, I can do this job from my home office, and since March 2020, that’s where I’ve been, watching the world change forever.

 I work for a company (like a sausage factory) that makes widgets or gizmos or something equally as boring, with characters straight out of a Dr Seuss book, pretty much like a cross between the BBC Comedies ‘The Thick of It’ and ‘The Office’.
 Probably somewhere in the north of England, or the Midlands, depending on your point of view.
 Most

-weekends days, I stay in my pyjamas until noon all day, making stuff or making stuff up, listening to audiobooks or modern classical music, just chipping away at my 10,000 hours, in a gloriously sunny room of one’s own.
-I sometimes wonder where I’d be now if I’d had my own room sooner…
+weekends days, I stay in my pyjamas until noon all day, work, participate in online Zoom creative writing classes, make stuff or make stuff up.
+I listen to audiobooks or modern classical music, honing my craft and chipping away at my 10,000 hours, in a gloriously sunny room of one’s own.
+I sometimes wonder where I’d be now if I’d had my own room sooner.
+I was only able to afford a MacBook Air because I saved up my dinner money and bus fares when Lockdown started.

 Few things make me as happy as writing does.
-Well, maybe chocolate and music.
+Well, maybe playing with a fat baby or music.
 Oh, and cashmere.
 I can spot a 100% cashmere jumper at 40 paces now.

 Once a month I (used to pre-Covid) go down to that London, eat real food, not wait around for public transport, to gaze at abstract expressionism, chuckle at installations, and wonder why I live in such a dull, lay-by of a town.
 Then I remember I don’t earn anything like enough to live near London.